linuxboot/heads-wiki/Installing-and-Configuring/configuring-keys.md

 - Change the disk encryption key passphrase (Say yes here if you didn't install the OS yourself)
   - You should have also said yes above.
 - Define a single shared passphrase across all security components (not recommended)
   - This option is used by some OEMs to provision initial secrets.
-Passphrases whould be different
+Passphrases should be different
 - Define individual passphrases for each security components (recommended:y )
   - This is the preferred option
 - Set custom under information for the GnuPG key (recommended: y)